Bilateralism with incompatible proofs and refutations: Soundness and Completeness

-The soundness proof for $\BPR$ is obtained by adapting the argument for $\BintNs$ found in \cite{barrosonascimento2025bilateralbaseextensionsemantics}, and the proof is given in Appendix~\ref{app:sec5}.
-Since the semantic treatment of $\bot$ and $\top$ here differs only in regarding them as atomic formulas rather than connectives, no new cases arise in the auxiliary lemmas, which will therefore have their proofs omitted.
-The only substantial additions concern the pair of coordination rules $PR(+)$ and $PR(-)$, whose soundness must be verified explicitly.
+The soundness proof for $\BPR$ is given in Appendix~\ref{app:sec5}.
+Since the semantic treatment of $\bot$ and $\top$ here differs from the proof in~\cite{barrosonascimento2025bilateralbaseextensionsemantics} only in that we regard them as atomic formulas rather than connectives, no new cases arise in the auxiliary lemmas, which therefore have their proofs omitted.